 The interest rate is fixed and the payment is capped at 20% of the discretionary income or amount fixed for monthly payments for a 12-year term.
-The loan can be paid for a period of 25 years in max.
+The loan can be paid for 25 years in the max.
 The amount left is forgiven or discharged.

 There are several student loan forgiveness programs specifically designed for teachers.

 Teacher Loan Forgiveness Programs

 This forgiveness program helps the teachers to pay their student loans.
 If you’re teaching in a school and have completed five academic years, you can apply for this program.
 The teacher must be working in a low income elementary or secondary school for five consecutive years to be eligible for this.